1045 Michela: Orbit and classification

 Michela is a member of the Massalia family (404), a very large inner belt asteroid family consisting of stony asteroids.
 It orbits the Sun in the inner main-belt at a distance of 2.0–2.7 AU once every 3 years and 7 months (1,323 days; semi-major axis of 2.36 AU).
 Its orbit has an eccentricity of 0.16 and an inclination of 0° with respect to the ecliptic.

-The asteroid's observation arc begins with its observation as at the Goethe Link Observatory in November 1953, or 29 years after to its official discovery observation.
+The asteroid's observation arc begins with its observation as at the Goethe Link Observatory in November 1953, or 29 years after its official discovery observation.

 Physical characteristics

 In the SMASS classification, Michela is a common, stony S-type asteroid, which is also the overall spectral type for Massalian asteroids.

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Michela measures 6.104 kilometers in diameter and its surface has an albedo of 0.328.